slieb74/ds-prob-permutations-lab-nyc-career-ds-062518/README.md

 ## Exercise 1: appointments

 Let's go back to the appointments exercise from the last lab.
 A teaching assistant is holding office hours so students can make appointments.
 She has 6 appointments scheduled today, 3 by male students, and 3 by female students.
 From what you learned in the permutations lecture, you now have a more structured way of getting to the whole sample space!

-Hint: a permutation with replacement is needed here.
+**_Hint:_** A permutation with replacement is needed here.
 Think carefully of what needs to go in the denominator and the numerator respectively.

 ```python